alextby/gwalidate/README.md

  - Java7 is preferably the one to go with.
  - Building `gwalidate-core` with Java8 won't let the tests run, so make sure to `-DskipTests=true` if Java8 is required (the rest of the code compiles/runs as expected).
  - `gwalidate-playground` has `-P dev` for faster developer builds (less permutations and tests skipped)
+ - Compiling `gwalidate-core` (GWalidate.gwt.xml imported) included in a GWT 2.7 project is perfectly possible and supported. `gwalidate` still has gwt version 2.6.1 in the pom, but that's mostly because the unitests won't run under gwt version 2.7.
+There is a mid-term plan to migrate to either 2.7 or 3.0.

 <h3>Standalone Demo</h3>
 ```sh